 Most VPN providers provide AES as the default standard within their services.

 Designed by cryptographer & computer security expert Bruce Schneier to replace the old DES implementation, Blowfish is also a symmetric ciphering standard.
-Less used & known than its AES counterpart, Blowfish remains one of the few encryption standards that remains unbroken.
+Less used & known than its AES counterpart, Blowfish is a encryption level that remains unbroken.
 Although the block size for Blowfish is 64bit, it can use key lengths between 32 & 448 bits.
 Blowfish is also immune to the many issues you will find in other encryption standards.

 Impossible to decrypt & conduct cryptanalysis on, Blowfish was the runner-up when AES was chosen as the signature encryption standard by NIST.
 Blowfish is impossible to crack and is considered more secure that AES itself.
 The creator left the algorithm unpatented leaving it in the public domain open for anyone to use.